 Target Weight position sizing added to the screener

-This new Target Weight indicator helps you size positions in your portfolio.
+This new Target Weight indicator helps you size positions in your portfolio using risk parity.

-You can of course just say I want to diversify my portfolio over 15 to 30 companies, divide the amount you want to invest by that number and invest the same amount in each company.
+You can of course diversify your portfolio over 15 to 30 companies and invest the same amount in each company.

 But is that the best way to think of your position sizing?

 If you do this you will invest the same amount in a volatile (big up and down movements) stock as in a company with a more stable share price?